jitesoft/docker-nginx/README.md

 Nginx running on alpine linux.

+### Notice

+Due to a currently unresolved issue with the x390s and ppc64 builds, images for those two architectures have been paused.

 ## Tags

 The image is built automatically via CI, using latest alpine as base image.